Trade Act of 2002: Legislative History

 H.R.
 3009 was introduced by Congressmen Phil Crane of Illinois.
-After it passed in the House of Representatives, it made its way to the Senate where it went major overhaul of trade policies which would then lead to the creation of a completely different bill which included TPA and a expanded TAA program.
+After it passed in the House of Representatives, it made its way to the Senate where it went major overhaul of trade policies which would then lead to the creation of a completely different bill which included TPA and an expanded TAA program.
 The two chambers, which were split with the House of Representatives controlled by the Republicans and the Senate controlled by the Democrats disagreed heavily on these programs.
 Republicans worried about the cost, while Democrats worried about not having enough protections for the workers affected by global trade in the bill.
 The differences were too large for a simple back and forth vote and required a conference committee in order to hash out details and reach a compromise supported by both parties.

 Throughout these negotiations, select members in the House and Senate debated the structure of programs such as the TAA and the process for renewing FTA.
 Democrats weren't going to budge on worker protections and assistance, while Republicans, most notably President Bush, who needed a policy victory, needed FTA in order to succeed with trade.
 After long negotiations, both parties in the end reached a compromise.
 It was then sent to the House where it passed 215- 212 mostly along party lines with a few defecting to the other sides.
 On August 1, it was up for a vote in the Senate, where had a more comfortable vote where it passed 64-34.
 A few days later, on August 6, 2002, President Bush signed the act into law granting him Fast Track Authority.